-- We support a system of zero waste.
+- A system of zero waste.
 It could include a hugely beneficial Deposit Return Scheme, for example.
 Zero waste is good for health and for local economies.
 See the 'zero waste' category of the library for further info.

-- We support the aims of the Plastic Pollution Bill, a structured timetable to eliminate plastic pollution.
+- The aims of the Plastic Pollution Bill, a structured timetable to eliminate plastic pollution.

-- We support local, independent and organic / natural.
+- Local, independent and organic / natural.
 These aspects reduce the need for plastic and are beneficial in many other respects.
 For example, reduced food miles.

 - Equality.
 Pollution and inequality are linked